 Day 7: Jancapampa (3500m/11,480ft) to Quebrada Tuctubamba (3800m/12,470ft)

-The path heads uphill from Jancapamp, crossing through farmland and pastures.
+From Jancapampa, the path heads uphill, crossing through farmland and pastures.
 You’ll cross the Tupatupa pass at 4400m/14,435ft and head down into a valley below.
 The trail winds through this valley heading uphill.
 I chose to follow it for most of the day right up until the base of the next pass.
-There are plenty of open grassy areas for camping and the trail follows a river so water is readily available as well.
+There are plenty of open grassy areas for camping and the trail follows a river, so water is readily available as well.

 Day 8: Quebrada Tuctubamba (3800/12,470m) to Quebrada Huaripampa (4150m/13,615m)